DHRI-Curriculum/NLTK_DHRI/lessons.md

 sorted(set(text1_clean))[:30]
 ```

 `Sorted` + `set` should give us a list of list of all the words in *Moby Dick* in alphabetical order, but we only want to see the first ones.
 Notice how there are some words we wouldn't have expected, such as 'abandon', 'abandoned', 'abandonedly', and 'abandonment'.
 This process is far from perfect, but it is useful.
 However, depending on your goal, a different process, like `stemming` might be better.
-We will stick with the output of the Lemmatizer, but just for an illustration, we can try it out with a stemmer instead (Porter is the most common).

 ## Stemming Words